fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-As users of `Equal`, we can use `.contramap` for our data types, providing a
+As users of `Equal`, we can use `.contramap` for our single parameter data
-function that extracts the underlying value.
-Recall that instances of
-typeclasses go on the companion of our data types so that they are in the
+types.
+Recall that typeclass instances go on the data type companions to be in
-implicit scope:
+their implicit scope:

 {lang="text"}
 ~~~~~~~~